DallanQ/race_for_the_galaxy/Manual.md

 #### Draw For Kind (page 11)

-> Image of a blue card, a deep dark large colon and a hand holding a card with 1 inside
+> Image of a blue card, a deep dark large colon and a hand holding a card with 1 inside.

-> Image of a yellow card, a deep dark large colon and a hand holding a card with 1 inside
+> Image of a yellow card, a deep dark large colon and a hand holding a card with 1 inside.

 Draw 1 card for each good of the specified kind (Icon of a blue box, green box, brown box, yellow box) that the player produced during this Produce phase.

 #### Draw For Most Of A Kind (page 11)

-> Image of a brown card with > inside and a hand holding a card with 2 inside
+> Image of a brown card with > inside and a hand holding a card with 2 inside.

 At the end of Produce, draw 2 cards if the player produced more Rare elements goods ( image of a brown card ) during this phase than any other player.

 #### Draw For Different Kinds (page 11)

-> Image of four cards color blue, brown, green and yellow, a deep dark large colon and a hand holding a card with ? inside
+> Image of four cards color blue, brown, green and yellow, a deep dark large colon and a hand holding a card with ? inside.

 Draw 1 card for each different kind of good (icon of a blue box, green box, brown box, yellow box) that the player produced this Produce phase.

 #### Draw for Worlds (page 11)

-> Image of a green circle with a border of color red and black, a circle with black and red border and a center of color white, a deep dark large colon and a hand holding a card with 1 inside
+> Image of a green circle with a border of color red and black, a circle with black and red border and a center of color white, a deep dark large colon and a hand holding a card with 1 inside.

 Draw 1 card for each Genes production or windfall world (icon of a green circle with a border of color red and black, a circle with black and red border and also a center of color white ) in the player's tableau.

 #### Discard To Produce Windfall (page 11)

-> Image of a hand holding a card with a large size X colored red, a card with four squared part with color bluw, brown, green and brown, an arrow pointing right and a circle of color blue, brown, green and yellow with a center of white and a middle ring of black and red
+> Image of a hand holding a card with a large size X colored red, a card with four squared part with color bluw, brown, green and brown, an arrow pointing right and a circle of color blue, brown, green and yellow with a center of white and a middle ring of black and red.

 May discard 1 card from hand to produce a good on a windfall world (icon of a circle with color blue, brown, green and yellow with a center of white and a middle ring of black and red).